Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Smallest system Size for Hydrodynamic Description

-The $\tau T=\text{cte}$ surface can be understood as follows: regarding studies about hydrodynamization, specifically, the computations from gauge/gravity duality, the evolution of a boost-invariant system with translational and rotational symmetry in the transverse space is attracted to the hydrodynamic solutions after the time $\tau \sim 1/T$ \cite{Chesler:2009cy,Heller:2011ju}.
-It has been demonstrated that the hydrodynamic gradient expansion ($1/\tau T$ expansion in this context) is divergent and its divergence is due to the presence of non-analytic contributions $\propto e^{- z_0 \tau T}$ known as non-hydrodynamic modes \cite{Heller:2013fn,Heller:2015dha,Romatschke:2017vte,Romatschke:2017acs}.
-Here, the coefficient $z_0\sim\mathcal{O}(1)$ is a positive real numerical factor depending on the microscopic underlying theory.
-Therefore, the non-hydrodynamic modes die out at $\tau T \sim 1$ and hydrodynamic description works properly afterwards.
-In the case of Gubser solution, however, the temperature drops when we move from the center to the tail of the initial energy density.
-So it is plausible to assume that the hydrodynamization happens at different proper times depending on the transverse radius.
-This argument allows us to define the \textit{hydrodynamization surface}, the surface on which $\tau \, T(\tau,r)$ is constant and is in the order of the unity (see Fig.~\ref{InitiationEnergy} (right)).
-This could be considered as a hint that for a system with less symmetries and more complicated initial condition, the non-hydrodynamic modes decay at $\tau\sim 1/T(\tau,\vec{x})$ which would lead to a more complicated hydrodynamization surface $\tau=\tau(\vec{x})$.
+The attractor solution of a system that goes through Gubser flow has been studied in Ref.~\cite{Behtash:2017wqg} within the relativistic kinetic theory framework (see also Ref.~\cite{Chattopadhyay:2018apf}).
+This paper shows that hydrodynamic quantities which are parametrized with variable $w=\tanh\rho/\tau T$ approach to an attractor at a specific value of $w$, namely $w\sim w_0$.
+Since $\tau T \sim \tau\epsilon^{1/4}\sim \cosh^{-2/3}\rho$, the condition $w \sim w_0$ is equivalent to the condition $\tau T\sim \text{cte}$, similar to what has been found for the systems with Bjorken symmetry.
+In Gubser flow, however, the temperature drops when one moves from the center to the tail of the initial energy density.
+As a result, it is plausible to consider that the hydrodynamization happens at different proper times depending on the transverse radius.
+This argument allows one to define the \textit{hydrodynamization surface}, the surface on which $\tau \, T(\tau,r)$ is constant and is in the order of unity [see Fig.~\ref{InitiationEnergy} (right)].
+For a system with fewer symmetries and more complicated initial conditions, one would expect that the nonhydrodynamic modes decay at $\tau\sim 1/T(\tau,\vec{x})$, leading to a more complicated hydrodynamization surface $\tau=\tau(\vec{x})$.